26 January 2018

-The purpose of the draft law is to consolidate most of the sexual offences that fall within parts of Jersey's legislation into a single enactment and to strengthen the protections in the law.
+The purpose of the draft law is to strengthen legal protections and to combine most of the sexual offences in Jersey’s legislation into one single area.

-This new sexual offences law sets out to provide protection to individuals of all genders, and most particularly aims to protect children and vulnerable adults in Jersey from abuse and exploitation, and ensures that abusers can be appropriately punished.
+Minister for Home Affairs, Deputy Kristina Moore, said: “One of the priorities for my term in office has been to ensure that we protect our citizens from domestic and sexual violence and abuse.
+The new sexual offences law sets out to provide protection to individuals of all genders, and, most particularly, aims to protect children and vulnerable adults in Jersey from abuse and exploitation and ensures that abusers can be appropriately punished”.